Constructive nonlocal games with very small classical values: The girth method for bounding classical values

 In this section we analyze the connection between the classical value of a game and the cycles within certain graphs $H(M)$ and $H_{opt}(M)$ derived from the matrix which defines the game.
 It turns out the length of cycles permitted in $H_{opt}$ gives us control over the number of contradictions in $M$ and thus the classical value of the game.
 We call it {\it the girth method}, as the girth of a graph is the length of its shortest cycle, and our method will be precisely to construct games with controlled girth.
+(We refer to \cite{BondyMurty} for basic terminology and results of graph theory.)

 \begin{definition}[Graph of a game] For any $n_A\times n_B$ game matrix $M=\{m_{ij}\}$ we define $H(M)$ as a bipartite graph with the vertex set $V(H)=\{1_A,2_A...,n_A,1_B,2_B,...,n_B\}$.
 Two vertices $i_A,j_B$ in $H$ are adjacent in $H$ iff $m_{i_A j_B}=1$ in $M$. \end{definition}